-ON-ICE OFFICIALS: The On-Ice Officials are the Referee and Linesmen.
+ON-ICE OFFICIALS: Referee(s) and Linesmen to indicate at times more than 1 Referee.

 PENALTY: The result of an infraction to the rules.

 PLAYERS: The members of the team physically participating in a game.
 Except where special rules apply to him, the goaltender is to be considered a player.